meljC/SKAI_LABS_project/Task3/README.md

 This command assumes that you have a file named `data.json` in the current directory containing the JSON-formatted start and end times of the interviews.

 #### Example `data.json` File

-Create a file named `data.json` with the following content:

 ```json
 {